Go to All Blogs | Special Offers | Bird Miles Program

 By Chris Lotz

-Last updated on 25 June 2020.
-This blog was originally posted on 12 March 2020 and has been updated twelve times since then.
+Last updated on 02 October 2020 (latest additions marked in green).
+This blog was originally posted on 12 March 2020 and has been updated fourteen times since then.

-NEW SPECIAL OFFER, VALID THROUGH JULY 2020: YOU GET A 5 % DISCOUNT ON ANY NEW TOUR YOU BOOK, AND WE DONATE A FURTHER 5 % OF THE TOTAL TOUR PRICE TO A LOCAL BIRDING GUIDE WHO DESPERATELY NEEDS HELP RIGHT NOW DURING THE PANDEMIC – please see our blog for details!
+NEW SPECIAL OFFER, VALID UNTIL WE HAVE REACHED 100% OF OUR FUNDRAISING TARGET (ALREADY 65% ON OCT 2, 2020): YOU GET A 5% DISCOUNT ON ANY NEW TOUR YOU BOOK, AND WE DONATE A FURTHER 5% OF THE TOTAL TOUR PRICE TO A LOCAL BIRDING GUIDE WHO DESPERATELY NEEDS HELP RIGHT NOW DURING THE PANDEMIC – please see our blog for details!

 And we’re also extending the below offer while COVID-19 is still an issue – get a $500 flexible booking certificate for only $250